-Identify Priority Topics Using The Social Inclusion Framework
+Identify Priority Topics Using The Social Impact Framework

-DI's Social Inclusion framework is designed to provide destination organization professionals with the ability to identify topics that are critical to the wellbeing of their destination.
-To build community trust, destination organizations must understand how to respectfully engage underrepresented community members in a positive manner.
+DI's Social Impact framework is designed to provide destination organization professionals with the ability to identify topics that are critical to the wellbeing of their destination.
+To build community trust, destination organizations must understand how to respectfully engage all community members in a positive manner.
 This level of engagement will strengthen the economy over time.

-The Social Inclusion framework pillars represent thirteen key issues that destination organizations are navigating with frequency.
+The Social Impact framework represent four pillars and thirteen key issues that destination organizations are navigating with frequency.

-The Social Inclusion playlist provides information about each pillar and is available online here.
+The Social Impact playlist provides information about each pillar and is available online here.